Travel & Stay

 Clothing

-Bring light, breathable items — it’s hot and humid most of the year.
+• Bring light weight, quick drying, breathable clothing — it’s hot and humid most of the year.

 Other Essentials